-Here, x is an expression that can be interpreted as either true or false (this is often when we need an equation, and in Matlab an 'equals sign' is '==').
+Here, x is an expression that can be interpreted as either true or false.
 If x is true, then the computer will execute the instructions dosomething, and if x is false it will execute dosomethingelse.
 Now dosomething or dosomethingelse might consist of any number of instructions (including other if statements).
 Different languages have different syntaxes, but the "if-then-else" construct is common to all.